Project Views (.bazelproject files)

 To modify an existing project, use

-you can still use an import of a shared .bazelproject, and then include
+View File.
+Note, you can still use an import of a shared .bazelproject, and

-A list of directories that will be added as source.
+Directs the IDE to index (but not resolve) all the files within the given directories, which will also make them accessible in the project directory list.
 Each directory entry must point to a workspace directory.
 All files under directories are included in the import.
 Directories are always recursive.

 If you want to exclude directories, prefix the entry with a minus ("-") sign.